WTA roundup: Donna Vekic, Danielle Collins reach San Diego quarters - NewsBreak

 While Vekic won 70 percent of her first-serve points, Pliskova wound up at 48 percent in that category.
 Collins finished with a 4-0 edge in aces and with seven service breaks to Trevisan's four.

-One more second-round match was scheduled for Wednesday night, with fourth-seeded Jessica Pegula due to face Coco Vandeweghe in an all-American matchup.
+In the last match of the night, fourth-seeded Jessica Pegula crushed Coco Vandeweghe 6-3, 6-1 in an all-American, second-round matchup.

 The day's other match was the completion of a first-round encounter that was suspended due to rain Tuesday night.
 Sixth-seeded Coco Gauff completed a 6-3, 6-3 victory over qualifier Robin Montgomery in an all-U.S. showdown.